 - Myth: Only certain Industries are prone to Cyberattacks.

 - Fact: Any industry which has an online presence is a potential Cybercrime victim.

 Data is worthy.
-Companies assume that they do not have any information ‘worth’ being stolen.
-Any data, personal information, financial information can be stolen and be sold.
-The recent example is Zoom zero-day hack being sold over the dark web and Truecaller user details being sold to third-parties.
+Therefore, companies assume that they do not have any information ‘worthy’ for hackers to steal.
+Hackers can steal and steal any data, personal information or financial information.
+A recent example is Zoom zero-day hack where hackers sold data over the dark web and Truecaller user details to third parties.